 Specially designed for the unique Australian environment, the stadium is one of the few in the world which effectively shades and protects most spectators, without the need for a claustrophobic and grass-killing fully enclosed dome.
 Suspended from a huge arch structure and three hectares in area, the roof is constructed from translucent polycarbonate to minimise the shadows and patches of direct sunlight on the playing area, creating ideal conditions for TV presentations and spectators.

 The Olympic Stadium's design includes state-of-the-art environmental features that make it a showcase of ecological responsibility.
 Its energy management strategy reduces the use of conventional electric power through measures such as natural lighting, gas-fired co-generation engines, and energy-efficient lighting.
 All materials were selected for their contribution to minimising pollution, conserving resources, and their durability.
 Significant waste management and water-saving measures are also in place.

 The stadium has had major redevelopment work done throughout 2001 and 2002 to reduce the size and convert the playing field into an oval shape to enable Australian Football to be played.
 Stage two of the project was completed in March 2002 and included the removal of the two stands at either end, remodelling of the lower level of seating into an oval shape.
 Stage three included the extension of the roof at either end which used to be occupied by the two large stands - this was completed in 2003.

-The Olympic Stadium opened as Stadium Australia in 1999 before it became Telstra Stadium in 2002 following a naming-rights agreement.
+The venue opened as Stadium Australia in 1999, before it became Telstra Stadium in 2002 following a naming-rights agreement.
 The ANZ Bank purchased the rights in an initial seven-year deal which was later extended, with the venue known as ANZ Stadium from January 1, 2008.
-As of December 2020, the stadium has reverted to its non-commercial name of Stadium Australia in December 2020 following the end of the ANZ partnership, however as of 26 November 2021, it is now known as Accor Stadium following a new seven-year deal with the global hotel chain.
+It reverted back to its non-commercial name of Stadium Australia in December 2020 following the end of the ANZ partnership, however as of 26 November 2021, it is now known as Accor Stadium following a new seven-year deal with the global hotel chain.

 Accor Stadium Details